 Some issues about the ICC cases remain unresolved.
-These issues are about interference of witnesses, including witness bribery, witness intimidation, and witness disappearances.
+These issues are about the interference of witnesses, including witness bribery, witness intimidation, and witness disappearances.

 Issues of witness bribery became popular with Uhuru Kenyatta, William Ruto and their cronies.
 They accused the civil society of using bribes to procure witnesses to testify against them at The Hague based court.
-They also accused Raila Odinga as being among those who fixed Ruto after Ruto and Raila fell out.
+They also accused Raila Odinga of being among those who fixed Ruto after Ruto and Raila fell out.

 Issues of bribery also arose when people incriminated Uhuru Kenyatta and William Ruto.
 They accused them of using their cronies to bribe ICC Prosecution witnesses to recant the evidence against them.
 They would approach the witnesses and allegedly entice them with large amounts of money.
 The media reports numerous stories of witnesses having enriched themselves from these bribes.

 The ICC prosecution cited this issue often as a reason why its witnesses recanted their evidence.
 They feared for their lives and those of their families.
 Apparently, this situation became worse when Uhuru Kenyatta and William Ruto won the presidency.

 The witnesses reported receiving death threats from ‘unknown’ sources.
 The sources would threaten them to recant their evidence or withdraw as prosecution witnesses.
 Failure to do so would result in grave consequences.
 Many prosecution witnesses withdrew in the process.
 Other witnesses withdrew for fear of the newly found powerful position of Uhuru and Ruto in the presidency.

 The ICC prosecution also raised alarm concerning witness disappearance.
 The prosecution identified cases of witnesses disappearing through kidnapping.
 Many of them turned up dead and others disappeared completely.
 This caused a lot agony and anguish to their families.